agardnerIT/obslab-syslog/docs/view-data.md

 ![dynatrace notebook syslog](images/dt-notebook-1.png)

-Scroll right on the log line.
+Scroll to the right on the log line.
 Notice that Dynatrace natively understands syslog and has automatically mapped the fields to their human readable names.

 ![dynatrace syslog mapping](images/dt-notebook-2.png)